hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/shell_review.md

 * [Shell scripts and variables in Shell](https://hbctraining.github.io/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.html)
 * [Loops and automation](https://hbctraining.github.io/Intro-to-shell-flipped/lessons/06_loops_and_automation.html)

-16. Use the `for` loop to iterate over each FASTQ file in `~/unix_lesson/raw_fastq/` and do the following:
+16. Use the `for` loop to iterate over each FASTQ file in `raw_fastq` and do the following:
       * Print the name of the current file
       * Generate a prefix to use for naming our output files, and store it inside a variable called `sample`.
-      * Dump out the first 40 lines into a new file that will be saved in `~/unix_lesson/shell_review/`
+      * Dump out the first 40 lines into a new file that will be saved in `shell_review`
 17. Place the above `for` loop into a shell script using `vim` and run it.

 ### Permissions

 * [Interpreting the permissions string](https://hbctraining.github.io/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.html#permissions)

-The output of `ls -l /n/groups/hbctraining/intro_rnaseq_hpc/` is displayed below:
+There is a folder in the HBC training shared space on the O2 cluster called `intro_rnaseq_hpc`.
+Below we have displayed a long listing of its contents.

 ``` bash
 total 714